openfga/python-sdk/README.md

     api_client = openfga_sdk.ApiClient(configuration)
     api_instance = open_fga_api.OpenFgaApi(api_client)

-    # Find if a relationship tuple stating that a certain user is an admin on a certain workspace
+    # Find if a relationship tuple stating that a certain user is a viewer of certain document
     body = ReadRequest(
         tuple_key=TupleKey(
             user="user:81684243-9356-4421-8fbf-a4f8d36aa31b",
-            relation="admin",
-            object="workspace:675bcac4-ad38-4fb1-a19a-94a5648c91d6",
+            relation="viewer",
+            object="document:roadmap",
         ),
     )

-    # Find all relationship tuples where a certain user has a relationship as any relation to a certain workspace
+    # Find all relationship tuples where a certain user has a relationship as any relation to a certain document
     body = ReadRequest(
         tuple_key=TupleKey(
             user="user:81684243-9356-4421-8fbf-a4f8d36aa31b",
-            object="workspace:675bcac4-ad38-4fb1-a19a-94a5648c91d6",
+            object="document:roadmap",
         ),
     )

-    # Find all relationship tuples where a certain user is an admin on any workspace
+    # Find all relationship tuples where a certain user is a viewer of any document
     body = ReadRequest(
         tuple_key=TupleKey(
             user="user:81684243-9356-4421-8fbf-a4f8d36aa31b",
-            relation="admin",
-            object="workspace:",
+            relation="viewer",
+            object="document:",
         ),
     )

-    # Find all relationship tuples where any user has a relationship as any relation with a particular workspace
+    # Find all relationship tuples where any user has a relationship as any relation with a particular document
     body = ReadRequest(
         tuple_key=TupleKey(
-            object="workspace:675bcac4-ad38-4fb1-a19a-94a5648c91d6",
+            object="document:roadmap",
         ),
     )

+    // Read all stored relationship tuples
+    body := ReadRequest()

     response = await api_instance.read(body)
     # response = ReadResponse({"tuples": [Tuple({"key": TupleKey({"user":"...","relation":"...","object":"..."}), "timestamp": datetime.fromisoformat("...") })]})